 32-747.
 CPA designation; title; use; unlawful use

-A. A registrant or an individual or firm that qualifies for the limited reciprocity privilege under section 32-725 shall be known as a certified public accountant or certified public accounting firm and may use the CPA designation unless the status of the registrant, individual or firm is canceled, expired, suspended, relinquished or revoked.
+A. A registrant or an individual or firm that qualifies for the limited reciprocity privilege under section 32-725 shall be known as a certified public accountant or certified public accounting firm and may use the CPA designation with the exact name as registered with the board unless the status of the registrant, individual or firm is canceled, expired, suspended, relinquished or revoked.